Take a gander at our FTC disclosure opus here. Updated Nov 5, 2025, this article contains one or more maps ...

 Riding a looped motorcycle route can eventually lead to timezone confusion.
 For today, our disoriented internal clocks bring profit in the form of a beautiful sunrise and photos to boot.
 It also means avoiding foot traffic at the Fairfield Inn & Suites continental breakfast dining area.

 Leaving Beckley, West Virginia, it's time to meet our good friend Jon Radermacher.
 Jon is president of the Antique Motorcycle Foundation (and a fellow Bandit 1200 owner) and we've made plans to ride "grand finale" style through southeast Ohio towards Columbus.
+This whole ride is very much Beckley to Columbus in spirit and route.
 Reaching him in New Martinsville with enough remaining gusto to fire through intense twisties at a spirited pace means today's route begins with three hours of slab time.

 This is easily the greatest expressway cruise I've experienced.
 Beautiful scenery and fluid riding supersede the bland nature of four lanes.
+The long pull from Beckley to Columbus feels effortless.
 Route 64 leads to 77 and we're there without issue.

-Readying for Jon's carefully prepared "spaghetti run", we take a looong break at an area Walmart.
+Readying for Jon's carefully prepared "spaghetti run," we take a looong break at an area Walmart.
 Surprisingly, the vegetables and packaged eats in their new gas station are fresh as can be.
-Still, the sun continues to rise and once the shadows are gone, it's too hot to wait any longer.
+Still, the sun keeps rising and once the shadows are gone, the heat makes waiting pointless.

 Here's what we initially set out to conquer ...

 Crossing the bridge into Ohio, Jon leads us along some of the most incredible roads in the Northeast/Midwest.
-We're immediately met with technical switchbacks, banked sweepers and breath catching straights.
+Technical switchbacks, banked sweepers and breath-catching straights greet us immediately.
+On a day framed as Beckley to Columbus, these backroads are the soul of the trip.
 Even with my pillion copilot and all of our luggage, the bike is handling as though it were grinning from ear to ear.

-My original intention to record the day's activities on our GoPro are met with a dead battery.
+A dead battery thwarts my original intention to record the day's activities on our GoPro.
 While I've since installed a backup battery and charger, there's no video to see beyond the 45 seconds of taupe Walmart gas station masonry and Jon's license plate while he and I wait for Margaret to find her seat.
 I did however encode this Google Earth map tour, which is (in some ways) even cooler!

 In this heat, breaks are important.
 Hydration is key and we stop often.
 Of course, it's during these breaks that you meet the most interesting people.
-We have a known hat that gets passed around in our riding circle.
-Cousin to "that guy", its invisible crown is dubbed that of "hillbilly whisperer".
+Beckley to Columbus brings out characters in every parking lot.
+We pass a well-known hat around our riding circle.
+Cousin to "that guy", we dub its invisible crown the "hillbilly whisperer."

 Without our usual riding group on hand, it's only a matter of time before one of us finds that unwanted social connection that simply won't detach.

-It happens again when a local man (with his henna covered child) doesn't seem to understand that when I say we know where we are, where we're going and that I was born and raised in these parts, he should cease all attempts at informing me about what's what on which road that leads where and why.
+It happens again when a local man (with his henna-covered child) refuses to understand that when I say we know where we are, where we're going and that I was born and raised in these parts, he should stop trying to tell me what's what on which road that leads where and why.
 I stop engaging him in conversation, enter the gas station and buy a water.
 When I return, it would seem that I've "relinquished" command of the situation to Mr. Radermacher.

 “Relinquished?
 That's your verb?
 How about abandoned?”- Jon R.